 Calcium buildup can be caused by wear and tear of the valve due to aging.

-Transcatheter aortic valve replacement is performed using small incisions and a catheter to reach the heart.
+Transcatheter aortic valve replacement uses small incisions and a catheter to reach the heart.

-During the procedure, the doctors will use a catheter and place it into the blood vessel, through the groin or chest area, and will escort it to the heart.
-The doctors will use x-ray imaging or echocardiogram pictures to help the doctor place the catheter into the correct position.
+During the procedure, the doctors will use a catheter, place it into the blood vessel through the groin or chest area, and escort it to the heart.
+The doctors will use X-ray imaging or echocardiogram pictures to help the doctor place the catheter into the correct position.

 The cow or pig tissue passes by the hollow catheter and is placed in the area of the aortic valve.
 A balloon is used on the tip of the catheter to press the new valve into place.

 Once this is done, the doctor removes the catheter once the new valve is securely in place.